Snaacky/automation/README.md

 [rclone](https://rclone.org/) is a command line based program used for interacting with files on cloud storage.
 It's most prominently used feature is the ability to mount a cloud storage drive to your local file system.
 In my case, this is used inconjunction with Google Drive to play files from my remote cloud storage accounts on Plex.

 [WireGuard](https://www.wireguard.com/) is a fast, more modern, and secure alternative to OpenVPN.
 In my case, it's used for routing traffic from my Transmission container securely to my VPN provider.

+# Security warning

+I highly recommend that you use the WireGuard VPN container in conjunction with Transmission if you use an ISP or live in a country that cares about BitTorrent traffic.
+Ensure that all of your containers are properly protected with a secure and unique username and password for accessing their respective web UIs.
+Only Transmission requires a username and password out of the box and all the others are unsecured by default.
+Furthermore, you should never port forward an unsecured container through your firewall as you will be exposing all of your BitTorrent and Usenet information onto the Internet for anyone to steal.